 (3) The student brings the signed registration form to the Registrar of the institution which offers the course and follows the procedures required at that school to register for the course.

 (4) Every effort should be made to observe the registration deadline of the registering institution.

 (5) Any change in course or status must be made known to the Saint John’s Director of Admissions and Records and the Registrar of the other institution.
-The Seminary reserves the right to refuse recognition of credit for courses which have not been previously approved by the Dean of Faculty or have been taken as pass/fail courses.
+The Seminary reserves the right to refuse recognition of credit for courses which have not been previously approved by the Academic Dean or have been taken as pass/fail courses.
 Credit will not be given for auditing of courses.

 (7) Courses at Blessed John XXIII National Seminary are considered to be the same as B.T.I. courses, and a similar registration process should be followed.

 (8) No more than three electives may be taken outside of Saint John’s Seminary in any degree program.